jorgebucaran/fisher/README.md

 ### Changing the installation prefix

-Use the `$fisher_path` environment variable to change the location where functions, completions, and [configuration snippets](#configuration-snippets) will be copied to when a package is installed.
+Use the `$fisher_path` environment variable to change the location where functions, completions, and configuration snippets will be copied to when a package is installed.
 The default location will be your fish configuration directory.

+> **Note**: Do I need this?
+If you want to keep your own functions, completions, and configuration snippets separate from packages installed with Fisher, customize the installation prefix.
+If you prefer to keep everything in the same place, you can skip this.

 ```fish
 set -g fisher_path /path/to/another/location